RxnCaption: Reformulating Reaction Diagram Parsing as Visual Prompt Guided Captioning: Experiments

 \subsubsection{Influence of Molecular Detector}

 Accurate molecular detection is essential for the BIVP strategy's success.
-To validate our MolYOLO model, we substituted it with existing open-source detectors during the BIVP inference phase.
-Using RxnCaption-VL and Gemini models, we evaluated the impact of different detectors.
-The findings show that molecular detection capability greatly affects the BIVP strategy.
-Replacing MolYOLO with less effective detectors like YoDe or MolDetect resulted in a significant performance drop, as shown in Table ~\ref{tab:mol_det_influence_on_BIVP}.
+To validate our MolYOLO model, we substituted it with existing open-source detectors (YoDe, MolDetect) during the BIVP inference phase.
+As shown in Table~\ref{tab:mol_det_influence_on_BIVP}, the choice of detector significantly impacts overall performance for both our model and the Gemini baseline.

+For our model, switching from the weakest detector, YoDe, to our proposed MolYOLO boosts the Hybrid-F1 score by a remarkable 18.9 points on the \texttt{RxnScribe-test} set (from 53.3 to 72.2).
+This trend holds for the Gemini baseline as well, which sees a 15.1-point improvement under the same conditions.
+Even when compared to the strong MolDetect baseline, our MolYOLO provides a consistent performance lift across all metrics.
+These results clearly demonstrate that a high-quality molecular detector is a critical prerequisite for achieving state-of-the-art performance with the BIVP strategy, validating the contribution of our specialized MolYOLO detector.